Impact of NOMA on Age of Information: A Grant-Free Transmission Perspective: Introduction

 Recently, the application of non-orthogonal multiple access (NOMA) to grant-free transmission has received significant attention due to the following two reasons.
 First, the NOMA principle is highly compatible, and the use of NOMA can significantly improve the reliability and spectral efficiency of random access and massive MIMO based grant-free protocols \cite{8533378, 9496190, 8886595,9022993}.
 Second, more importantly, the use of NOMA alone is sufficient to support grant-free transmission.
 For example, NOMA-based grant-free transmission has been proposed in \cite{9707731}, where a Bayesian learning based scheme has been designed to ensure successful multi-user detection, even if the number of active grant-free users is unknown.
 The principle of NOMA can also be used to develop so-called semi-grant-free transmission protocols, where the bandwidth resources which would be solely occupied by grant-based users are released for supporting multiple grant-free users in a distributed manner \cite{8662677}.
 In addition, NOMA-based grant-free transmission has also been shown to be robust and efficient in various communication scenarios, such as satellite communication networks, secure Internet of Things (IoT), intelligent reflecting surface (IRS) networks, marine communication systems, etc., see \cite{9920182,9837307, 9686696,9122624}.

 The aim of this paper is to characterize the impact of NOMA on the performance of grant-free transmission with respect to a recently developed new performance metric, termed the age of information (AoI) \cite{8000687,6195689,9606181}.
 In particular, the AoI describes the freshness of data updates collected in the network, and is an important metric to measure the success of the 6G services, including umMTC and euRLLC.
-We note that the impact of NOMA on the AoI has been previously studied mainly for grant-based networks.
+We note that most existing works have focused on the impact of NOMA on grant-based networks \cite{crnomaaoi, 9130084,9771565, 9840754,9734735}.
 For example, for two-user grant-based networks, the capability of NOMA to reduce the AoI has been shown to be related to the spectral efficiency gain of NOMA over orthogonal multiple access (OMA) \cite{8845254}.
-For multi-user grant-based networks, cognitive-radio (CR) NOMA has been used to illustrate that NOMA provides two benefits for AoI reduction \cite{crnomaaoi}.
-One is that, with NOMA, users have more opportunities to update their base station than with OMA, and the other is that, with NOMA, users can be scheduled to transmit earlier than with OMA.
-These benefits of NOMA for improving the AoI of grant-based networks have also been confirmed in \cite{9130084,9771565, 9840754,9734735}.
+To the authors' best knowledge, there is only a single existing work which applied NOMA to reduce the AoI of grant-free transmission \cite{ 9442815}, where the strong assumption that the base station estimates all users' channel state information (CSI) was made.